McGill-ECSE321-Winter2022/project-group-group-14/README.md

 Try out our application at https://grocerystore-frontend-123abc.herokuapp.com/#/ !
 Take a look at our [website guide with images](https://github.com/McGill-ECSE321-Winter2022/project-group-group-14/wiki/Website-Guide-(with-images)) for the full functionality of our website!

+During the entirety of this project, the team got familiar with a sprint-based approach to project management.
+The project was built with:
+* Java
+* UML
+* Postgres database
+* Hibernate
+* Spring Boot
+* Gradle
+* Continuous intergration using Github Actions
+* JUnit
+* Heroku
+* Vue.js(Javascript, CSS, HTML)
+* Android Studio

 # Quick Links